WillemRaes/CloudEdgeFog/docs/source/edgehardware.rst

 SBCs.
 Thus, a general explanation of existing edge computing ecosystems with SBCs and their specific characteristics.
-Further, the SBCs in the chosen ecosystems are, Whenever possible, SBCs in the chosen ecosystems are compared based on hardware specifications and specifications and performance in benchmarks for specific Machine Learning based computational tasks.
+Furthermore, the SBCs in the chosen ecosystems are, Whenever possible, compared based on hardware specifications and specifications and performance in benchmarks for specific Machine Learning based computational tasks.
 The starting point will be existing standardized benchmarks.